European Foundation

 Background information

-These tax changes are part of an anti-crisis measures, adopted at the end of the 47th Bulgarian Parliament.
-The government proposed, and the parliament accepted an update of the State Budget for 2022.
+Favorable tax changes are part of the anti-crisis measures adopted to tackle inflation.
+The government proposed, and the parliament accepted, an update of the State Budget for 2022.

 Content of measure

-A zero VAT tax rate is introduced for deliveries of bread and flour with a place of performance on the territory of Bulgaria, for imports and for taxable acquisitions in Bulgaria.
+A zero VAT tax rate is introduced for deliveries of bread and flour on the territory of Bulgaria, as well as for imports and for taxable acquisitions in Bulgaria.
 This applies to the supply of 'bread' by a VAT registered person, whether a manufacturer, wholesaler/distributor or retailer.
 The proposal to introduce a zero VAT rate for the supply of bread is linked to the need to mitigate the impact of high bread prices on households, in particular the most vulnerable, while avoiding supply disruptions.

-Reduced VAT tax rate of 9% is introduced for supplies of natural gas and central heating with a place of performance on the territory of the country, imports and taxable intra-community acquisitions.
+A reduced VAT tax rate of 9% is introduced for supplies of natural gas and central heating, imports and taxable intra-community acquisitions.
 The reduced rate of tax of 9% for central heating will apply to both thermal energy in the form of steam and hot water.
-The VAT on natural gas for end-users/domestic use will also be reduced to 9% for a period of 1 year.
+The VAT on natural gas for end-users/domestic use will also be reduced to 9%.
 Electricity, natural gas, methane will be exempted from excise duty.

 Updates